syncfusion-content/windowsforms-docs/WindowsForms/splash/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion SplashControl for Windows Forms
-description: Overview
+description: An overview about SplashControl control which is used to display a notification with the features like Animation and Image support
 platform: WindowsForms
 control: SplashControl
 documentation: ug